MArtytraM99/ConWinTer/README.md

 # ConWinTer
 Console Windows Converter (or ConWinTer for short) is a commandline application for converting files from one format to another.
-Main focus is on image files but other types will be considered.
+Main focus is on image files but it can convert xlsx (Excel) files to plain csv.
 ConWinTer is capable of converting __svg__ file to png and other.

 This repo also provides a .reg file that adds support for converting files just by right-clicking a file and selecting output format.
 For more information see [Explorer context menu](#explorer-context-menu) section.